474172261/windows-CET/README.md

 # Weakness
 1. it doesn't check if we return from `test` to `main` at position after called `test3`.
 This means CET won't check return stack out-of-order.
 2. if exe doesn't enable CETCOMPAT, though it loads dll enabled CET, running process don't have CET whether `ret` in program or dll.
 This is different from ASLR or DEP.
+3. For VMware Workstation, it doesn't support CET in VM.

 # Enabled CET list in windows:
 Windows 21H2